electerious/basicLightbox/README.md

 	afterClose  : (instance) => {},
 	/*
 	 * String containing HTML or function which returns a string of HTML.
-	 * Will be added before or after the content-placeholder of the lightbox.
+	 * Will be added before or after the content placeholder of the lightbox.
 	 */
 	beforePlaceholder : '',
 	afterPlaceholder  : ''